 This idea is not one that I had come across when I was teaching!
 But I would absolutely use it if I was still in the classroom.
 Of course, the documents that you file in each of these manilla folders would not be of the confidential type.
 I would actually put my students work samples in there for the term.
 Making them easily accessible for meetings that you may have for that particular student.
 The front compartments of the dish drying rack could be used for pencils or name tags – whatever you may need handy on your desk during the day.

-You could use our range of customisable name tags to label each folder (I used the 16 name tags to a page option).
+You could use our range of customizable name tags to label each folder (I used the 16 name tags to a page option).

 Extra Notes and Worksheet Holder

-You can’t do an organisation hack without featuring the ever famous stationery drawers!
+You can’t do an organization hack without featuring the ever famous office supply drawers!
 These drawers and the different ways to decorate them have been all over social media!
-I purchsed these drawers from Bunnings and used washi tape (again, I may be addicted) to decorate each drawer.
+I purchsed these drawers from our local hardware store and used washi tape (again, I may be addicted) to decorate each drawer.

-Then, use our customisable desk name tags to label each drawer with whatever you want!
-This organisation hack prevents your drawers in your desk getting full of all of those bits and bobs that you seem to collect as a teacher.
+Then, use our customizable desk name tags to label each drawer with whatever you want!
+This organization hack prevents your drawers in your desk getting full of all of those bits and bobs that you seem to collect as a teacher.

 Terrific Resource Storage Solution

 Now… breath!
-It may take some time setting up some of these organisation hacks, but I promise it will relieve some of the disorganised haze teachers often find themselves in when they look down at their messy desk or work area!
+It may take some time setting up some of these organization hacks, but I promise it will relieve some of the disorganized haze teachers often find themselves in when they look down at their messy desk or work area!

-“For every minute spent organising, an hour is earned.” – Anonymous
+“For every minute spent organizing, an hour is earned.” – Anonymous